-- A general exercise to align existing MLS boundaries to the proposed subdivision design, where minor inconsistencies have been identified. - Reduction of the 700m2 MLS to 500m2 MLS to allow a higher density of residential subdivision in identified parts of the site (refer generally to proposed Lots 60-65, 73-78, 86-97). - Reduction of the 3800m2 MLS to 700m2 MLS to allow a higher density of residential subdivision in identified parts of the site (refer generally to proposed Lots 171-180). - + Reduction of the 3800m2 MLS to 1000m2 MLS to allow a higher density of residential subdivision in identified parts of the site (refer generally to proposed lots 146-151. - Expansion of the 400m2 MLS to include parts of the land that are proposed to be rezoned from RE1 to R1. - + Reconfiguration of the 3,800m2 MLS to match the design of proposed Lot 145. - + Removal of any MLS provisions relating to land that is proposed to be included within the RE1 Public Recreation zone.
+- A general exercise to align existing MLS boundaries to the proposed subdivision design, where minor inconsistencies have been identified. - Reduction of the 700m MLS to 500m MLS to allow a higher density of residential subdivision in identified parts of the site (refer generally to proposed Lots 60-65, 73-78, 86-97). - Reduction of the 3800m MLS to 700m MLS to allow a higher density of residential subdivision in identified parts of the site (refer generally to proposed Lots 168-177). - + Expansion of the 400m MLS to include parts of the land that are proposed to be rezoned from RE1 to R1. - Reconfiguration of the 3,800m MLS to match the design of proposed Lot 145. - Removal of any MLS provisions relating to land that is proposed to be included within the RE1 Public Recreation zone.